orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 It's like a Rogue-like Prison/SkyBlock/DarkOrbit-kind of PvE gamemode.
 There's a `Run`, which should be a database record, which stored information specific to that run.

-What information should be tracked?
+What information should be tracked? (each a separate database model)
-- The Player model: `Which`
+- `The Player model`: Which run is currently active.
+- `Run`:
+	- `Run Members`; all the players who are added to a run; like how creative
 -
 - Duration of play for each run